 Turntable Park is located on Stonecutter's Way, right on the Winooski River, and gives people a chance to learn a bit more about Montpelier's history.
 It's a great spot for a picnic or a moment of reflection.
-It features stone benches, walkways, plantings, trash cans and nice views of the river.
+It features stone benches, walkways, plantings, trash cans, and nice views of the river.
 (Photo by Google Maps.
-Map below also adapted from Google Maps.)
+The map below is also adapted from Google Maps.)

 The photos below were taken during the park's construction.